FaultyRAM/rfcs/text/0000-crate-item-stability.md

 * Its version is >= `1.0.0` (a stable release per semver).
 * It contains either no publically-visible items, or at least one publically-visible stable item.
+It is an error for a >= `1.0.0` crate to not obey this requirement, but for now the compiler shall only emit a warning when compiling such a crate; a future RFC shall promote this to a hard error.

 Otherwise, it is unstable.
-It is an error for a crate to obey the first requirement but not the second.

 In the event that an unstable crate is used, the compiler shall not emit a warning unless the user requests that the compiler do so in such situations.
 (While a future RFC may change this